Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If a draught is felt through gaps that are too large or holes or holes, it needs to be closed.
+If a draught can be felt through gaps that are too large or holes that it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections